urbanairship/airship-flutter/DEV_README.md

 #### Xcode build errors

-You may have to build and deploy the plugin from Android Studio before opening it in Xcode.
-This will trigger all the pod installs.
+You may have to build and deploy the plugin from Android Studio (or run `flutter pub get` in `example/`) before opening it in Xcode.
+This generates the Flutter SPM package the example workspace depends on.

 #### Android red symbols